 My husband and I live with our elderly rescue dog, Leeloo, in the Park Slope area of Brooklyn.

-As far as I'm concerned, the best things in the world are wine & cheese nights, rooftop cocktails, second-hand bookstores, tiny bistros, tropical climates, getting my makeup done (I'll take any excuse to head to Sephora), indie hotels, excellent design, pretty shoes that are also magically comfortable, and when it’s someone’s birthday.
+As far as I'm concerned, the best things in the world are wine & cheese nights, rooftop cocktails, second-hand bookstores, tiny bistros, tropical climates, getting my makeup done (I'll take any excuse to head to Sephora!), indie hotels, excellent design, pretty shoes that are also magically comfortable, and when it’s someone’s birthday.

 I believe in kindness, handwritten notes, champagne toasts, doing the fun thing instead of the cool thing, authentic moments, real families, fictive kinship, genuine over perfect, well-made and tailored over trendy fast fashion, old dogs, new passport stamps, live jazz, and classic wedding photos - for you, and for generations to come.

-Oh, also?
-I am very good at backgammon.
+One more thing: I am very good at backgammon.

 portrait of me by Sarah Hoppes